Shaylin-UCT/DEEPPC/README.md

 This codebase contains the code and experiments run as part of the final CS/IT Honours Project at the University of Cape Town under the project titled **Evaluating Generative Adversarial Networks on Small Medical Datasets**.
 The final paper, authored by Shaylin Chetty and supervised by Geoff Nitschke, can be found [here](./CHTSHA042-DEEPPC-GANs.pdf).
 The medical dataset used is not available for public use and, as such, is not included in this repo.

 # Folder Structure
-However, the following file structure is recommended.
+The following file structure is recommended.
 This repo closely follows this structre.

 ```
 project